dpfens/notificationProvider/README.md

 * isHidden() - Check if the page is currently visible on the user's screen
 * hasStorage() - Check if the user's browser support `LocalStorage` or `SessionStorage`
 * isNotifiable() - Check if the user's browser supports Web Notifications
 * NotificationFactory(icon, options) - Instantiated a factory to send types of notifications.
 The icon string must be a URL of the icon for the Web Notifications.
-The `options` Object can contain a `vibrationPattern`, or  `onclick`, `onshow`, `onDdisplay`, `onclose`, or `onerror` function that will be attached to all notifications created from that factory instance
+The `options` Object can contain a `vibrationPattern`, or  `onclick`, `onshow`, `ondisplay`, `onclose`, or `onerror` function that will be attached to all notifications created from that factory instance
 * toggleNotifications - Toggles user user's preferences to receive notifications.